Rethink new year resolutions

 “I sleep at least 8 hours per night.” rather than “I will sleep more each night this year.”
 The present tense makes it real and actionable in this very day or week.
 New year resolutions should be specific.
 Make it tangible, not airy and hypothetical, but something you can put on your calendar and make happen right now.

 We all have information that we do nothing with: eat more vegetables, move your body regularly, sleep at least 8 hrs a day, etc. But, it takes that internal drive to move you to action.
 If you seem to be lacking that motivational piece, look into why.
 Tune in to your body, spend time with yourself, pay attention to your feelings, identify sensations in your body that could be clues.
-Look to your licensed naturopathic doctor, a good therapist, yoga instructor, religious figure, etc. for guidance.
+Look to your licensed naturopathic doctor (me!), a good therapist, yoga instructor, religious figure, etc. for guidance.
+Let me know if a trusted recommendation is needed.